chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    The combination of consistent APIs, thorough documentation, and top notch implementation make jax-sklearn our favorite machine learning package in Python. jax-sklearn makes doing advanced analysis in Python accessible to anyone.
+    The combination of consistent APIs, thorough documentation, and top notch implementation make secret-learn our favorite machine learning package in Python. secret-learn makes doing advanced analysis in Python accessible to anyone.
 At Yhat, we make it easy to integrate these models into your production applications.
 Thus eliminating the unnecessary dev time encountered productionizing analytical work.